mahabhatti/CorgiQuest2/README.md

 Instructions to Run:
 After cloning the repo, open Unity Hub, click Add, then select the CorgiQuest2 folder to open the project in Unity.
-In the Editor, press Play to run the game; use arrow keys to move the corgi, E to interact with chests.
-To win the game, you must open every chest in all biomes avoiding obstacles and fighting enemies, and walk through the exit.
+In the Editor, select the TitleScreen Scene in the Scenes folder, press Play to run the game; use arrow keys to move the corgi, collect items in chests to help defeat enemies.
+To win the game, avoid obstacles and fight enemies to find the dog bone.

 Design Decisions and Architecture:
 We mapped each core responsibility onto the MVC layers.
 We have models or managers for